As You Like It: Gender

-Gender poses as one of the play's integral themes.
+Because of all the gender reversals and discussions about the nature of men and women, many critics have discussed the play's treatment of gender.
 While disguised as Ganymede, Rosalind also presents a calculated perception of affection that is "disruptive of [the] social norms" and "independent of conventional gender signs" that dictate women's behavior as irrational.
 In her book As She Likes It: Shakespeare's Unruly Women, Penny Gay analyzes Rosalind's character in the framework of these gender conventions that ascribe femininity with qualities such as "graciousness, warmth ... [and] tenderness".
 However, Rosalind's demanding tone in her expression of emotions towards Orlando contradicts these conventions.
 Her disobedience to these features of femininity proves a "deconstruction of gender roles", since Rosalind believes that "the wiser [the woman is], the waywarder" she is.
 By claiming that women who are wild are smarter than those who are not, Rosalind refutes the perception of women as passive in their pursuit of men.

 Other scholars have noted that the ending reconfirms and further entrenches patriarchal values.
 Kay Stanton, for example, argues that both Orlando and Rosalind have a nostalgia for the benevolent patriarchy of the past.
-She also notes the Celia, a character who alternatively images a world run by female solidarity, is entirely silent during act 5.
+She also notes that Celia, a character who alternatively images a world run by female solidarity, is entirely silent during act 5.